ashish0kumar/Minimalist-C/x11_gui/README.md

-# 📚🖱️ Minimalist X11 GUI Window in C
+# `x11 gui window`

-This project demonstrates how to create a simple graphical window using the X11 library on Linux.
-It opens a basic GUI window and displays a string using the X11 API.
+This project demonstrates how to create a simple graphical window using the `X11` library on Linux.
+It opens a basic GUI window and displays a string using the `X11` API.

 ![chat_server](/screenshots/x11_gui.png)

-## ✨ Features
+## Features

-- Creates an X11 window on Linux.
+- Creates an `X11` window on Linux.
 - Draws a text string within the window using the `XDrawString` function.
 - Utilizes basic event handling to redraw content when the window is exposed.

-## 📂 Files
+## Files

-- `gui.c`: The source file containing the code for the X11 window.
+- `gui.c`: The source file containing the code for the `X11` window.

-## 🚀 How to Use
+## How to Use

 1. **Compile the Program:**